eris8x6/digIt-assess-sumIt/README.md

 Because the distribution of equation sizes (i.e. number of digits in the operands) is not specified, the simple solution I've coded results in 90% of the operands having the maximum number of digits.
 This probably isn't what the designer had in mind.
+Actually, I fixed this one because it was driving me bonkers during testing.

 The row of boxes containing digits 0-9 is very wide compared to the vertical-format equations, and also only just fits (at a reasonable font size) onto a portrait